 First-year students should seek to balance their course loads by both interest and type.
 Different kinds of courses have different rhythms during the semester.
 To find out the appropriate course, you may in some cases need to take a placement exam.
 See the Placement Examination chart here for more information.

-To have a balanced course load after your FYSE, you should select:
+To have a balanced course load after your first-year seminar, you should select...

 1 course in your major (or possible major)

-1 course you enjoy or are good at, or to fulfill a distribution credit
+1 course you enjoy or are good at, or to fulfill a distribution requirement

 1 course to explore, to experiment with, to try something new

-Keep these categories in mind when choosing courses that will give you a balanced workload:
+Keep these categories in mind when choosing courses for a balanced course load...

 Courses with dense reading, 1 – 4 papers and exams:

 Art History, Literature (including English and American Literatures, Comparative Literature, and Literature in the various languages), History, Religion, Philosophy, Sociology-Anthropology, Geography, Political Science

 Courses with daily homework, frequent quizzes and drills, presentations and tests: